Skip to main content

 Can my employer replace me with AI?

 Yes, employers can restructure roles to incorporate AI and automation — but they cannot simply fire you without following proper processes.
 If AI genuinely makes your position redundant, the employer must follow the consultation obligations in your award or enterprise agreement.
 This typically means: notifying affected employees as soon as practicable, discussing the changes and their likely effects, considering measures to mitigate adverse effects (such as redeployment or retraining), and giving employees an opportunity to provide input.
-If the role is made genuinely redundant, you are entitled to redundancy pay under the NES (4-16 weeks depending on service) and your notice period.
-An employer who simply replaces you with AI without consultation may face an unfair dismissal claim.

 Which Australian jobs are most at risk from AI in 2026?

 According to research from the Australian Bureau of Statistics and various industry reports, jobs with high exposure to AI automation include: data entry clerks, bookkeepers, payroll officers, customer service representatives (phone and online), legal secretaries, medical transcriptionists, insurance claims processors, bank tellers, travel agents, and some journalism and content roles.
 Jobs with lower AI risk include those requiring physical presence, complex human judgment, or creative/emotional skills: trades workers, nurses, teachers, social workers, emergency services, and skilled trades.
 However, many roles will be augmented rather than replaced — meaning AI handles routine tasks while humans focus on complex work.
-The key question is whether your employer retrains you or makes you redundant.

 Your redundancy rights if AI replaces your role

-If your employer decides your role is redundant due to AI, you are entitled to: redundancy pay of 4 weeks (1 year service) up to 16 weeks (9+ years service) under the NES, your notice period (1-5 weeks depending on age and service), payment of all accrued leave (annual, long service), and any other entitlements under your award or enterprise agreement.
+If your employer decides your role is redundant due to AI, you're entitled to: redundancy pay of 4 weeks (1 year service) up to 16 weeks (9+ years service) under the NES, your notice period (1-5 weeks depending on age and service), payment of all accrued leave (annual, long service), and any other entitlements under your award or enterprise agreement.
 Small businesses (under 15 employees) are exempt from NES redundancy pay but must still provide notice.
 The redundancy must be genuine — if the employer hires someone else for a substantially similar role, or if they could have reasonably redeployed you within the business, the dismissal may not be a genuine redundancy and could be challenged as unfair dismissal.

 How to prepare and protect yourself

 Start by understanding your current entitlements — use our Redundancy Pay Calculator to know your baseline.
 Document your role and contributions so you can demonstrate value in any consultation process.
 If your employer announces AI-related changes, ensure they follow the consultation requirements in your award — failure to consult is a breach.
-Consider upskilling in areas AI cannot easily replace: complex problem-solving, relationship management, creative work, and hands-on skills.
-If you are made redundant, negotiate — many employers offer above-minimum packages, especially when managing reputational risk around AI job losses.
-If you believe the process was unfair, you have 21 days to lodge an unfair dismissal claim with the Fair Work Commission.

 General information and estimates only — not legal, financial, or tax advice.
 Always verify with the Fair Work Ombudsman (13 13 94) or a qualified professional.